Dennis Kuchar: Publications

 Kuchar has over 50 professional publications to his credit.

 Personal life

-In addition to his work in cardiology, Kuchar is a painter whose artwork has been published and shown in a number of Sydney locations.
+In addition to his work in cardiology, Kuchar was a painter whose artwork has been published and shown in a number of Sydney locations.

 Kuchar married Dianne Neuhauser of Melbourne in 1978.
 The two have a daughter, Cara, born 2 August 1982, and two sons, Ari Emil, born in 1984, and Natan Eli, born 2 June 1988.